b3hr4d/eth_payment_tutorial/README.md

 You should have small amount of Sepolia ETH in your wallet. you can get some using this [faucet](https://sepoliafaucet.com/).

-1. **Call the Deposit Function**: Use the new deposit input and button to initiate a deposit.
+1. **Call the Deposit Function**: Please make sure you are on the Sepolia network on the metamask then Use the new deposit input and button to initiate a deposit.
    ![Alt text](assets/deposit_input.png)
 2. **Confirm with MetaMask**: A MetaMask popup should appear asking for confirmation to proceed with the transaction.
    ![Alt text](assets/deposit_metamask.png)